arvindverma63/arvindverma63/README.md

 # 👨‍💻 Welcome to Arvind Verma's GitHub

 Hey there!
-I'm **Arvind Verma**, a passionate **Software Developer** who loves turning ideas into real-world digital solutions.
-My focus is on creating innovative web applications and contributing to impactful projects.
+I'm **Arvind Verma**, a passionate **Software Developer** who thrives on building innovative solutions and turning ideas into real-world applications.
+I enjoy working across web, mobile, and backend technologies.

 ### 🚀 What I'm Working On
 - 💻 Developing web apps using **Laravel** and the **MERN stack**
+- 📱 Creating cross-platform mobile apps with **Flutter** and **Java Android**
 - 🔌 Building custom **WooCommerce plugins** and dynamic **WordPress templates**
-- 🌱 Creating a platform for the **People Society of India** to promote environmental sustainability
+- 🌱 Developing a platform for the **People Society of India** to promote environmental sustainability
 - 🎥 Working on a **video call web app** and a **face attendance system**

 ---